oshyam/js-logger/README.md

 # jscolor-logger

-A lightweight, colorful logger for Node.js applications with icons and formatting.
+A lightweight, colorful logger for Node.js and TypeScript applications with icons and formatting.

 ## Installation